What Is Gross Income?

 A company’s gross profit margin, is the most basic measure of the firm’s profits.
 While the gross income measurement includes the straight-forward cost of producing or providing goods and services, it does not consider other costs related to selling activities, administration, taxes, and other costs relating to running and functioning of the overall business.

-Example of Individual Gross Income
+What are the examples of Individual Gross Income

 Assume that an individual has a $75,000 annual salary, generates $1,000 a year in interest from a savings account, collects $500 per year in stock dividends, and receives $10,000 a year from rental property income.
 His or her gross annual income is $86,500 which is the addition of all the money the person acquired that year.

-Example of Business Gross Income
+What are the example of Business Gross Income

 Gross income is a line item that is sometimes included in a company's income statement but is not mandatory.
 If not displayed, it's calculated as gross revenue minus Cost Of Goods Sold.